nf-core/sarek/docs/usage.md

 Note that the way to increase the open file limit in your system may be slightly different or require additional steps.

 #### Cannot delete work folder when using docker + Spark

+Currently, when running spark-based tools in combination with docker, it is required to set `docker.userEmulation = false`.
+This can unfortunately causes permission issues when `work/` is being written with root permissions.
+In case this happens, you might need to configure docker to run without `userEmulation` (see [here](https://github.com/Midnighter/nf-core-adr/blob/main/docs/adr/0008-refrain-from-using-docker-useremulation-in-nextflow.md)).

 ### MultiQC is missing plots for snpeff or VEP